 - Two-page research proposal (excluding references)

-- Detailed budget for the project period using the NIH PHS 398 detailed budget form page (form page 4)
+- Detailed budget for the project period (earliest anticipated start is June 1) using the NIH PHS 398 detailed budget form page (form page 4)

 - Budget Justification (include a certification that there is no financial or scientific overlap with existing projects)

-- For junior faculty, a letter from the department chair/division director/mentor supporting the applicant’s proposal and commitment toward research supplies and providing specific assurances that space and resources are available for the applicant
+- For junior faculty, a letter from the department chair, division director or mentor supporting the applicant’s proposal and commitment toward research supplies and providing specific assurances that space and resources are available for the applicant

-All applications are due Monday, September 14, 2020.
+Applications are due Monday, April 5, 2021.
 To submit your application electronically, please submit a single PDF containing all documentation through the VICC Pilot Project Application Portal.
 A link to the VICC Pilot Project Application Portal can also be found at the top right-hand corner of the VICC Funding Opportunities web page (http://www.vicc.org/research/funding/).
 In the VICC Pilot Project Application Portal, please select “GI SPORE Pilot Project” from the dropdown options.

-The VICC GI SPORE may require oral presentations of competitive projects to the GI Research Mentoring Panel before final funding selections.
-Oral and written progress reports will be required in March 2021 and at the end of the project period.
+The VICC GI SPORE may require presentations of competitive projects to the GI Research Mentoring Panel before final funding selections.
+Oral and written progress reports will be required.

-If you have further questions or comments, please contact Meghan O’Loughlin (firstname.lastname@example.org).
+If you have further questions or comments, please contact Meghan O’Loughlin at email@example.com.